alanlivio/alanlivio.github.io/mkdocs/projects/active/index.md

 title: Intro
 ---

-Please see the list projects current active by a UoR student an contact me if you want to collaborate.
+Please see the list of projects currently active by a UoR student and contact me if you want to collaborate.